CeilingFanGuides

 Portable Bladeless Fans

-A bladeless fan is a fan without any blades you can see.
-It has a hole or oval shape that blows out air.
-Bladeless fans work by using a method called air displacement.
+A bladeless fan has a hole or oval shape that blows out air.
+They work by using a method called air displacement.
 The fan’s motor makes a swirl of air that comes out of the hole or oval shape.
 This swirl makes a soft wind that people nearby can feel.

 Here are some benefits of bladeless fans: